 The Arduino Nano 33 IoT, Nano Motor Carrier, Micro USB cable and single cell battery are included as part of the Arduino Engineering Kit R2

 MATLAB® is an educational and industrial programming platform used to analyse data, perform simulations and carry out model based designs.
 Through an interactive communication with an Arduino board, you can expand MATLAB's capabilities, while also gaining access to a wide range of math, engineering and plotting functions.
 Check out the capabilities of MATLAB® over on the MathWorks website.
 In this tutorial, we will establish the connection with MATLAB via a USB and Wi-Fi connection.
+The MATLAB Support Package for Arduino Hardware must be installed (which may require a MathWorks account), in order to facilitate the communication between the MATLAB software on your computer and your Arduino board.

 When you connect your Arduino board, you should see the COM port under Device Manager.
 By referencing the COM port, you can create a two-way data link between your computer and the Arduino device.
 For a device connected on a network, we can use an Internet Protocol (IP) address to identify it.
 In the IPv4 standard, this is written as a series of four numbers such as